iodigital-com/figex/README.md

 - `text_align_horizontal`: As defined in Figma (for the default mode)
 - `text_align_vertical`: As defined in Figma (for the default mode)
 - `text_auto_resize`: As defined in Figma (for the default mode)
-- `modeA`: A nested color object for `modeA`, contains the same values as above.
+- `modeA`: A nested `TextStyle` object for `modeA`, contains the same values as above.
 The name depends on your modes and the `modeAliases` in the config
-- `modeB`: A nested color object for `modeB`, contains the same values as above.
+- `modeB`: A nested `TextStyle` object for `modeB`, contains the same values as above.
 The name depends on your modes and the `modeAliases` in the config
+- `modes`: A list of nested `TextStyle` objects for each mode in which the `name` field represents the name of the mode, not the style

 #### Name
 Hint: You can also use Jinja filters to modify the name, e.g. `{{ color.name|lowercase|replace("some", "other") }}`